dilyans/ffmpeg-tests/README.md

 **output_cvs_file is name** of output file where frame data will be written.

 **grid_widthxgrid_height** is the width and height of grind for example 3x3

+# Note
+Currently keyframes are detected from the decompressed fram AVFrame structure, it looks like that the AVPacket also has a flag that indicates if a packet is keyframe.
+In that case the program can run much faster since it will have to decompress only packets that are keyframes instead of all packets as currently implemented.